carloscaetano/skeleton-images/README.md

                François Brémond and
                Jefersson A. dos Santos and
                William Robson Schwartz},
-  title     = {A New Representation of Skeleton Joint Sequences Based on Motion Information for 3D Action Recognition}, booktitle   = {IEEE International Conference on Advanced Video and Signal-based Surveillance (AVSS)}, year      = {2019},
+  title     = {SkeleMotion: A New Representation of Skeleton Joint Sequences Based on Motion Information for 3D Action Recognition}, booktitle   = {IEEE International Conference on Advanced Video and Signal-based Surveillance (AVSS)}, year      = {2019},
 }